sgerrand/xfce4-terminal-colors-solarized/README.md

 If you have come across this colorscheme via the [Vim-only repository] on github, or the [vim.org script] page see the link above to the Solarized homepage or visit the main [Solarized repository].

-The [Vim-only repository] is kept in sync with the main [Solarized repository] and is for installation convenience only, for instance).
+The [Xfce4-Terminal-only repository] is kept in sync with the main [Solarized repository] and is for installation convenience only, for instance).
 Issues, bug reports, changelogs are centralized at the main [Solarized repository].

 [Solarized homepage]:   http://ethanschoonover.com/solarized
 [Solarized repository]: https://github.com/altercation/solarized